NOTICE OF FILING OF ADDENDUM

 Pic Mobert First Nation is engaged in numerous energy conservation programs to help community members reduce their energy expenses.
 In addition, there are many programs available for all residents in Ontario through various organizations and programs, some for low-income families and some for all residents living in Ontario.

 Listed below is information and links to apply for various energy conservation programs.
-For more information on how to reduce energy consumption or assistance filling out any energy-related application forms, community members are encouraged to contact:

 FUNDING FOR ENERGY CONSERVATION PROGRAMS